chandlereyre/chandlereyre/README.md

 # Hi there 👋
 I'm a computer science student at the University of Utah, with an interest in art and design as it comes to computing.
-I don't want to just write code; I want to design beautiful systems.
+I don't want to just write code; I want to design beautiful systems. \n <br>
-Skills:
+Some of my skills:
 - Front-End Development: JavaScript, HTML, CSS, SCSS, React, Angular
-- Back-End Development: Java, Python, MongoDB, SQL
+- Back-End Development: Java, C++, C#, Python, MongoDB, SQL
-- Testing: Selenium/Selenide/Cucumber
+- Testing: Selenium/Selenide/Cucumber, BDD
-- Creative: UI/UX, Blender 3D, Zbrush, Davinci Resolve
+- Creative: UI/UX, Blender, Zbrush, Davinci Resolve

 <!--
 **chandlereyre/chandlereyre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.